 Ultimately, robots have the potential to enhance our lives.
 As well as shouldering the burden of physically demanding or repetitive tasks, they may be able to improve healthcare, make transport more efficient, and give us more freedom to pursue creative endeavours.

 How to get started with robotics

 If you’re an aspiring roboticist, there are several ways you can get started in the industry.
-You’ll need to work on some key skills, such as mathematics, science, programming, and problem-solving.
-You’ll also need to understand the basics of robotics and get some practical experience programming and building them.
+You’ll need to work on some key skills, such as mathematics, science, programming, and problem-solving, but for a practical understanding of robotics, here are a few courses to get you started.